Relayium

 Run the listener in the background (on the receiver)

 Once the fingerprint is authorized, stop the foreground serve (Ctrl-C) and re-launch it detached so it survives your logout.
-It loads the saved fingerprint and accepts the sender silently — no prompt this time:
+It loads the saved fingerprint and accepts the sender silently — no prompt this time.
+The same line records the new process's PID in ~/relayium-serve.pid, which is how the last step of this guide stops the listener it started rather than every relayium command on the box:

 # on the RECEIVER